-Why should I study Music BTEC?
+Why should I study Music Performance BTEC?

-The BTEC Extended Certificate (1 A Level equivalent) or National Foundation Diploma (1 1⁄2 A Level equivalent) in Music will build and develop the necessary practical skills and understanding to begin a successful professional career in music or move on to further study.
+The BTEC Extended Certificate (equivalent to one A Level) in Music will build and develop the necessary practical skills and understanding to begin a successful professional career in music or move on to further studies.

 The course is aimed at students who love music.
-You will develop your skills in performance and composition.
-You can perform and compose music in any style.
-You will also study elements of music theory that support the different musical areas of the course.
+You will develop your skills in performance, both in a band, and as a soloist.
+You will be required to improve your performance skills quickly, alongside the study of music theory that supports the different musical areas of the course.
 You will learn about how the music industry works in a way that will prepare you for a possible career in it.

-Where possible, we choose additional units that support the skills and interests of those on the course.
-Some examples of units are: composing and arranging music, solo music performance, working and developing as a musical ensemble, pop music in practice, music in the community and aural skills.
+Where possible, we choose units that support the skills and interests of those on the course.
+Some examples of units are: composing music, solo music performance, working and developing as a musical ensemble and working as a session musician.